slackapi/java-slack-sdk/docs/guides/modals.md

     if (payload.getCallbackId().equals("meeting-arrangement")) {
       // 3.
 Extract the form data from view.state.values
       // 4.
 Do whatever to do such as input validations, storing them in database, talking to external services
       // 5.
-Respond with 200 OK reply as aknowledgement
+Respond to the Slack API server with 200 OK as an acknowledgment }
-    }
   } else if (payloadType != null && payloadType.equals("view_closed")) {
     ViewClosedPayload payload = gson.fromJson(payloadString, ViewClosedPayload.class);
     if (payload.getCallbackId().equals("meeting-arrangement")) {
       // 3.
 Do whatever to do at the timing
       // 4.
-Respond with 200 OK reply as aknowledgement
+Respond to the Slack API server with 200 OK as an acknowledgment }
-    }
   } else if (payloadType != null && payloadType.equals("block_actions")) {
     BlockActionPayload payload = gson.fromJson(payloadString, BlockActionPayload.class);
     if (payload.getCallbackId().equals("meeting-arrangement")) {
       if (payload.getActionId().equals("category-selection-action")) {
         // 3.
 Modify/push a view via API and/or update the modal to hold the sent data as private_metadata
         // 4.
-Respond with 200 OK reply as aknowledgement
+Respond to the Slack API server with 200 OK as an acknowledgment }
     }
-    }
   } else if (payloadType != null && payloadType.equals("block_suggestion")) {
     BlockSuggestionPayload payload = gson.fromJson(payloadString, BlockSuggestionPayload.class);
     if (payload.getCallbackId().equals("meeting-arrangement")) {
       if (payload.getActionId().equals("category-selection-action")) {
+        List<Option> options = buildOptions(payload.getValue());
-        // Return a successful response having `options` in its body }
+        // Return a successful response having `options` in its body return PseudoHttpResponse.builder().body(Map.of("options", options)).status(200).build();
+      }
     }
   } else {